Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 Vue.use(VueInstall);
 ```

-Once registered, we can listen for `canInstall` event in any component and handle the event to show the install prompt.
-Let's add the following code in our `InstallBanner` component:
+Once registered, we can listen for the `canInstall` event in any component and handle the event to show the install prompt.
+Let’s add the following code in our `InstallBanner` component:

 ```html
 <script lang="ts">